yt-dlp/yt-dlp/README.md

     --output-na-placeholder TEXT     Placeholder value for unavailable meta fields in output filename template
                                      (default: "NA")
-    --autonumber-start NUMBER        Specify the start value for %(autonumber)s (default is 1)
     --restrict-filenames             Restrict filenames to only ASCII
                                      characters, and avoid "&" and spaces in filenames